wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/introduction/robotbuilder-overview.rst

 By creating buttons, each command can be tested individually.
 If all the commands work individually, you can be pretty sure that the robot will work as a whole.

-For more information see :doc:`Testing with Smartdashboard <robotbuilder-testing-with-smartdashboard>`.
+For more information see :doc:`Testing with Smartdashboard <robotbuilder-testing-with-shuffleboard>`.

 Adding Operator Interface Components
 ------------------------------------